oplS16projects/FP1/README.md

 ## My Library: web-server
 #### John Kilgo

-I tried playing around with the web-server library to try to build a simple application that could handle requests based on URL.
-The goal would be in the future to return specific information based on the request URL, almost like a REST api, but simpler just through request that spit out html or json, etc. This could potentially be used to produce content for a game or some sort of application that has a backend.
+I tried playing around with the web-server library to try to build a simple application that could handle requests based on the request URL.
+The goal would be in the future to return some sort of specific information based on the request URL, almost like a REST api, but in a simpler manner using request handlers that spit out html or json, etc. This could potentially be used to produce content for a game or some sort of application on the backend.

 * spent some time fooling around with the example for url-dispatch
 * the example is more tailored to using the repl and returning a symbol